acschaefer/ple/README.md

 The code does not require compilation or installation.
 To run a line extraction example, follow these steps:

+1. Install MATLAB (R2017b and R2018a are tested) with robotics toolbox
-1. Clone or [download](https://github.com/acschaefer/ple/archive/master.zip) the repository.
+2. Clone or [download](https://github.com/acschaefer/ple/archive/master.zip) the repository.
-2. Run the `startup` script in the `matlab` folder to set up your MATLAB searchpath.
+3. Run the `startup` script in the `matlab` folder to set up your MATLAB searchpath.
-3. Run the example script `extrlin`.
+4. Run the example script `extrlin`.

 ## Repository Organization